USEPA/AMET/docs/AMET_Users_Guide_v1.md

 components of AMETv1.3 are **MySQL** (an open-source database software system) and **R** (a free software environment for statistical computing and graphics).
-The previous versions of AMET also utilized **perl** (an open-source cross-platform programming language), but the **perl** code has been removed from AMETv1.3.
+The previous versions of AMET also utilized **perl** (an open-source cross-platform programming language), but the **perl** requirement has been removed from AMETv1.3.

 Concept of an AMET “Project”
 ----------------------------